ib-da-ncirl/yelp_analysis/README.md

                             'root directory' if argument supplied
       -pi PIN, --pin PIN    Path to photo csv file; absolute or relative to 'root directory' if argument supplied
+      -psi PHOTO_SET_IN, --photo_set_in PHOTO_SET_IN
+                            Path to photo dataset csv file; absolute or relative to 'root directory' if argument supplied
       -c CAT, --cat CAT     Path to categories json file; absolute or relative to 'root directory' if argument supplied
       -cl CAT_LIST, --cat_list CAT_LIST